 If you want to improve your erectile functioning, I would encourage you to try your very best to stop stressing.
 Stressing really kills your erections.

 It can be difficult to stress down.
 You may have a demanding job.
 But if you can stress down, I would strongly encourage you to try.

 And I also encourage you to relax more.
 Taking a time-out every now and then and just listen to music can be very healthy.

 As can meditation be.
 And also doing sports and other activities, where you let go of all your stressful thoughts and just stay in ‘the zone’.

 Get Enough Sleep

 I cannot emphasize how important sleep is.
 For me, sleeping well has been critical for curing erectile dysfunction.

 There are some very good reasons for why we need lots of sleep.
 In fact, about one third of our lives are (or should be) spent sleeping.

-When we sleep, your brain (and body) repair itself after a day of intense use.
+When you sleep, your brain (and body) repair itself after a day of intense use.
 Your memories and experiences are indexed and organized, what you learned that day is being stored.
-Your brain also gets a chance to clear waste and toxins and to become ready for a new day of intense use.
+Your brain also gets a chance to clear out waste and toxins and to become ready for a new day of intense use.

 But also, it is during sleep that our bodies produce testosterone.
 In fact, almost all testosterone is produced when we sleep.